-FitzGerald states emphatically that this rhyme arose from the Great Plague, an outbreak of pneumonic plague that affected London in the year 1665:
+FitzGerald states emphatically that this rhyme arose from the Great Plague, an outbreak of bubonic and pneumonic plague that affected London in the year 1665:

 Ring-a-Ring-a-Roses is all about the Great Plague; the apparent whimsy being a foil for one of London’s most atavistic dreads (thanks to the Black Death).
 The fatalism of the rhyme is brutal: the roses are a euphemism for deadly rashes, the posies a supposed preventative measure; the a-tishoos pertain to sneezing symptoms, and the implication of everyone falling down is, well, death.

 This interpretation emerged in the mid-twentieth century, and has become widespread, but it has never been accepted by folklorists, for several reasons.
 First, like most folklore items, this rhyme exists in many versions and variants.
 This allows us to ask whether the specific images associated with the plague occur in all or even most versions.
 It turns out they don’t.
 Many versions have no words that sound like sneezes, and many versions don’t mention falling down.
 For example, Iona and Peter Opie give an 1883 version (in which “curchey” is dialect for “curtsey”):

 A ring, a ring o’roses A pocket full of posies One for Jack and one for Jim and one for little Moses A curchey in and a curchey out And a curchey all together

 Moreover, in many versions , everyone gets up again once they have fallen down, which hardly makes sense if falling down represents death.